immersive-arts/Sparck2_Documentation/docs/reference/introduction.md

 The render and transform pass settings define how the nodes interact with the SPARCK ecosystem.

-Each Frame is result of the execution of multiple passes, either transformation and render passes, that need to run in a special sequence (see below).
+Each Frame is the result of the execution of multiple passes, either transformation and render passes, that need to run in a special sequence (see below).
 There are theoretically 30 passes that can happen in each frame.
 The settings allow some control when in this chain of events the node is affected by the transformation or when it is rendered [^2].
 While the default settings make sure that in most use cases you don't have to worry to much about the correct timing, in special circumstances it is necessary to decide which node is rendered or transformed before another.

 For example: